8 magnificent mountains perfect for first-time climbers

 Best for: A cultural exchange

 Getting there: Most international travellers will arrive in Tehran.
-From there you have the option of a new train service, frequent express buses (5 hours) from the Western Terminal or a slightly dodgy, twice-weekly internal flight.
+From there you have the option of taking the train, express buses (five hours) or an internal flight to Hamadan.

 Nyiragongo, Democratic Republic of the Congo